What your athletes should be eating

 Eating and Competition

 What you eat on a day-to-day basis is extremely important for training.
 Your diet will affect how fast and how well you progress and how soon you reach a competitive standard.
 Once you are ready to compete, you will have a new concern, your competition diet.
 Is it important?
 What should you eat before your competition?
 When is the best time to eat?
 How much should you eat?
 Should you be eating during the event?
 And what can you eat between heats or matches?
-A lot of research has been done in this area, and it is clear that certain dietary approaches can enhance competition performance.
+A lot of research has been done in this area, and specific dietary approaches can enhance competition performance.
 A future Successful Coaching Newsletter will address these issues.

 The way forward

-Calculate your daily basic and extra requirements, monitor your daily intake (especially your carbohydrates) and then adjust your diet to meet your daily requirements.
+Calculate your daily basic and extra requirements, monitor your daily intake (especially your carbohydrates), and then adjust your diet to meet your daily requirements.
 A well-balanced diet should provide you with the required nutrients but does needs to be monitored.
 The simplest way to monitor the 'energy balance' is to keep a regular check of your weight.